- Robert Sturm College of Law, University of Denver (J.D. 1972)

-Tom is described by Chambers USA as “one of the best trial lawyers in the country” and “a go-to guy in libel defense and media litigation in Colorado and nationally.
+Tom has been described by Chambers USA as “one of the best trial lawyers in the country” and “a go-to guy in libel defense and media litigation in Colorado and nationally.
 His ease in the courtroom and excellent judgment is singled out by clients.”

 Before joining LSKS, Tom was a partner in the Denver office of Faegre & Benson, where he chaired the firm’s media practice.